mini-demand-side-platform/ml-serving/README.md

 ![Build](https://github.com/mini-demand-side-platform/ml-serving/workflows/build/badge.svg)

 # ML Serving
-This is the machine learning model serving moudle in the [mini-demand-side-platform](https://github.com/mini-demand-side-platform/mini-demand-side-platform).
+This is the machine learning model serving module of the [mini-demand-side-platform](https://github.com/mini-demand-side-platform/mini-demand-side-platform).

 The ML Serving server continually polls the object storage for the most up-to-date model to serve.

 ## Usages
 Make click-through-rate prediction.
-The API been design to make multiple predictions at one time.
+The API has been designed to make multiple predictions at one time.
-The following example is making two prediction at once.
-Each row of the input is all the all the features for the model making one prediction.
+The following example is making two predictions at once.
+Each row of the inputs is a complete feature for the model to make one prediction.
 ```bash
 curl -X 'POST' \
   'http://localhost:8001/model:predict' \